andreluzz/cas-xog/README.md

 1. Download the [lastest stable release](https://github.com/andreluzz/cas-xog/releases/latest) (cas-xog.exe and xogRead.xml);
 2. Create a file called [xogEnv.xml](#xog-environment-example), in the same folder of the cas-xog.exe, to define the environments connections configuration;
-3. Create a folder called "drivers" with all [xog Driver xml](#xog-driver-example) files defining the objects you want to read and write;
+3. Create a folder called "drivers" with all driver files (.driver) you need to defining the objects you want to read and write;
 4. Execute the cas-xog.exe and follow the instructions in the screen.

 ### Description of Driver types